gamesbook/protograf/docs/source/core_shapes.rst

         WARNING:: There are no points to draw the Polyline

-      This example then shows the shape constructed using the command with these
+      The upper example then shows the shape constructed using the command with these properties:
-      properties:

       .. code:: python